 How HDC Stitches Affect the Joining Seam

-- YO HDC → noticeably big slant
+- YO HDC → strong slant

 |